nikerla/vc-content/pages/glossary/elastic-path-alternatives.md

             </div>
         </div>
         <p class="text">
-        This platform can be used by any kind of business of any size.
+        <a href="{{ 'https://virtocommerce.com/b2b-ecommerce-platform' | absolute_url }}">This platform</a> can be used by any kind of business of any size.
 Whether it is a small one or an enterprise-level company, the platform will provide the necessary functionality and some nifty additional features relevant to your field. </p>
         <p class="text">
-        The simplicity of the platform’s user interface and its agile technologies will allow you to market your business quickly and without a breaking a sweat.
+        The simplicity of the platform’s user interface and its <a href="{{ '/glossary/agile-software-platform' | absolute_url }}">agile technologies</a> will allow you to market your business quickly and without a breaking a sweat.
 After creating your store, you can deploy it using reliable and secure Microsoft Cloud and scale it with sophisticated multichanneling solutions that other Elastic Path alternatives lack. </p>
         <p class="text">
         Its flexible pricing lets you save greatly in the long run by.
 And the way its functionality is built allows your business to achieve great customer satisfaction and increase conversion rates without hiring any customer support team members. </p>
 <div class="buttons">